anupriya0703/trial/OpenEBSdoc1.md

  - volume-manager

 An OpenEBS admin/user can use CSPC(CStorPoolCluster) API (YAML) to provision cStor pools in a Kubernetes cluster.
 As the name suggests, CSPC can be used to create a cluster of cStor pools across Kubernetes nodes.
 It is the job of cspc-operator to reconcile the CSPC object and provision CStorPoolInstance(s) as specified in the CSPC.
 A cStor pool is provisioned on node by utilising the disks attached to the node and is represented by CStorPoolInstance(CSPI) custom resource in a Kubernetes cluster.
 One has freedom to specify the disks that they want to use for pool provisioning.
-CSPC API comes with a variety of tunables and features and the API can be viewed for [here](https://github.com/openebs/api/blob/HEAD/pkg/apis/cstor/v1/cstorpoolcluster.go).
+CSPC API comes with a variety of tunables and features and the API can be viewed for <a href="https://github.com/openebs/api/blob/HEAD/pkg/apis/cstor/v1/cstorpoolcluster.go" target="_blank">here</a>.

 ## <a class="anchor" aria-hidden="true" id="why-cstor-operators"></a>Why cStor Operators?